-Alongside my DPhil study, I also work part-time as a research assistant at EMI Oxford and a tutor for the Critical Reading Workshop within MSc in Applied Linguistics and Second Language Acquisition (MSc ALSLA).
+Alongside his DPhil study, Ikuya also works part-time as a research assistant at the English Medium Instruction Research Group and a tutor for the Critical Reading Workshop on MSc in Applied Linguistics and Second Language Acquisition (MSc ALSLA).

 - Aizawa, I. & McKinley, J. (2020).
 EMI challenges in Japan’s internationalisation of higher education.
 In Bowles, H. & Murphy, A. (Eds.), English medium instruction and the internationalisation of universities.
 Palgrave Macmillan. https://www.palgrave.com/it/book/9783030478599

-- Aizawa, I., Rose, H. (2019).
+- Aizawa, I., & Rose, H. (2019).
 An analysis of Japan’s English as medium of instruction initiatives within higher education: the gap between meso-level policy and micro-level practice.
-Higher Education, 77, 1125–1142. https://doi.org/10.1007/s10734-018-0323-5
+Higher Education, 77, 1125–1142. https://doi.org/10.1007/s10734-018-0323-5.

-- Thompson, G., Aizawa, I., Curle, S. & Rose, H. (in press).
+- Thompson, G., Aizawa, I., Curle, S., & Rose, H. (2019).
 Exploring the role of self-efficacy beliefs and learner success in English Medium Instruction.
 International Journal of Bilingual Education and Bilingualism. https://doi.org/10.1080/13670050.2019.1651819

-- Rose, H., Curle, S., Aizawa, I., & Thompson, G. (Advanced online access).
+- Rose, H., Curle, S., Aizawa, I., & Thompson, G. (2019).
 What drives success in English medium taught courses?
 The interplay between language proficiency, academic skills, and motivation.
 Studies in Higher Education, 1-13. https://doi.org/10.1080/03075079.2019.1590690